ATM2100/GuidedWalkThroughOfLinux/Guide.md

 `-- File4
 ```

-Notice that while we used the same name for each file that was moved, that does not have to be the case.
-The file does not even have to change directories, you can essentially move in place to change the name of a file.
-It is worth noting that
+Notice that while we use the same name for each file before and after the `mv` command, that does not have to be the case.
+The file does not have to change directories; you can move in place to change its name.
+It is worth noting that `mv` can change the names of files.

 Start:
 ```